 Other Languages of Taiwan

-This language’s prominence is from the colonial era where Japanese was taught as a compulsory language among the people.
+This language’s prominence is from the colonial era when Japanese was taught as a compulsory language among the people.
 This language is now restricted to the elderly in the society who passed through the age when the language was enforced in schools.
+(Read also: Languages of Japan)

 South-East Asian languages